 In the spring of 1812 the first sounds of the volcano were heard, sounds which made people worry.
 The sounds were followed by small explosions of steam and ash.

 After only five days, a second massive volcanic eruption launches the peak phase of the eruption that removes approximately 1,640 ft from the top of the volcano.
 Pyroclastic flows destroyed the communities.
 According to the historic writings, the eruption lasted for five days.
-A huge column, 147,637 ft high, reached to the edge of space and storms of hot gases burned everything around the volcano, destroying all life forms.
+A huge column, 147,637 ft high, reached to the edge of space.
+Storms of hot gases burned everything around the volcano, destroying all life forms.
 A tsunami triggered by the large volumes of ash and debris that hit the water reached the surrounding coasts.

 In July 1815 the volcanic bursts end leaving a hole with a diameter of 3.7 miles.
 More than 12,000 people died and a scorched landscape is buried under tons of ash.